chenaaron3/drawcode/src/lessons/hooks/quest-notes/quest-notes.md

 # Quest Notes

-Every great adventurer keeps detailed notes about their journey.
 In Python, we use special markers called **comments** to write notes that help us remember what our code does, without affecting how our program runs.

 Python treats anything after a `#` symbol as a comment - it's like writing in invisible ink that only programmers can see!